 Upcoming Ecotherapy Training Workshops and Retreats

-Two Ecotherapy Training Retreats in Texas allow you to receive CEU training (including ethics) in the emerging field of ecotherapy without having to travel out-of-state.
+This Ecotherapy Training Retreat in Texas will allow you to receive CEU training in the emerging field of ecotherapy without having to travel out-of-state.

 Ecotherapy for Clinicians: Integrating Ecotherapy into Clinical Practice

 Ecotherapy allows clinicians a framework in which to offer nature-based therapies to their clients.
 Decades of research clearly demonstrates the positive effect nature has on mental health and well-being.
 Integrating nature as a co-therapist into the therapeutic process allows clinicians unique and holistic opportunities for exploring insight, growth, and healing.